imazen/resizer-web/content/docs/process-and-cache.md

 By default, caching occurs  only if processing occurs.

-If neither caching or processing will occur for a request, the request is left alone.
+If neither caching nor processing will occur for a request, the request is left alone.

 * You can set &process=always to force a request to be processed (say it doesn't have a valid extension, but is still an image, or you want it to be re-encoded even though nothing else is happening to it).
 * You can set &process=no to prevent a request from being treated as an image (instead, it will be treated as a binary stream).